primodiumxyz/indexer/README.md

 pnpm indexer:clean
 ```

-**Note: crtl+c will only send termination signal to containers.
+**Note: Docker is required to easily create an instance of a local pg db, indexer writer, and our custom reader.
+Crtl+c will only send termination signal to containers.
 It is recommended to run this time to time**

 # Packages